hariakki/Jasmine-Report-for-Protractor-Framework/README.md

 # jasmine-html-detail-report
-This project is for generating step by step reports in UI Automation for protractor
+This project is for generating detailed json and html report.

+How to use it?
+todo